Are you wondering how to start a blog?

 Making money blogging is not easy.
 It takes a lot of time and hard work.

-The more readers you have, the more money you will make.
+But in general, the more subscribers (or monthly readers) you have, the more money you will make.

-A lot of bloggers make a full-time income from blogging.
+There are a lot of bloggers who generate a full-time income from their blogs.

 2. Establish Yourself As An Authority